 Once you’ve started your collection, you’ll surely want to display them.
-Hanging them up on a wall in a room in your house or in the garage are common means.
+Hanging them up on a wall in a room in your house or in the garage are common ways.
 Though license plates are resilient to the elements, having them outdoors will diminish their condition and thus their value.

-It is a good idea to catalog your plates with an inventory, which can be easily done, in a spreadsheet program like Microsoft Excel.
+It is a good idea to catalog your plates with an inventory, which can be easily done in a spreadsheet program like Microsoft Excel.
 Typical important categories include the state or jurisdiction, serial, year, condition, description, where and from whom you got it, and, if you paid for it, how much it cost.

 You may also want to do a photo inventory.
-Take a picture of your plate by putting it flat on preferably a white surface.
+Take a picture of your plate by putting it flat on preferably a dark surface.
 Stand or kneel directly over it and take the picture.
 In mine I save the picture with the state abbreviation and the serial (e.g., CA 1ABC234).
 A photo inventory is the quickest and easiest way to determine which plates you have in your collection.